Helpful summary

 Once we are done with the different drafts and revisions, it’s time to publish.
 For this step, we let our customers:

-1. Choose a content management system (CMS) for the channels they picked to make it easy for them to create, manage, and monitor their content at scale.
+- Choose a content management system (CMS) for the channels they picked to make it easy for them to create, manage, and monitor their content at scale.
+Moreover, for a modern approach, considering the best headless CMS can empower them with the flexibility and efficiency required to streamline content operations across diverse channels.

 Using Google Docs, we can easily export content to any format to fit any Content Management System, including Markdown and HTML for static website generators.